 A: We will accept your GRE scores as long as they are received before they expire.
 If the expiration date is close, we encourage applicants to take the test again and request ETS to send us the new scores.

-Q: How can I prevent a delay in my GRE scores being received the Mechanical Engineering (ME) Department?
+Q: How can I prevent a delay in my GRE scores being received by the Mechanical Engineering (ME) Department?

 A: Applicants must list their name the way it appears on their passport or other legal documents (e.g., Driver's license, State identification card, etc.).
 The name should be identical to the way it was listed on the online application.
 If the name is not the same, there will be a delay in matching the scores with an applicant's application file.
-The applicant will have two UM identification numbers (UMIDs) created.
+The applicant will erroneously have two UM identification numbers (UMIDs) created.
 Applicants should only have one UMID.